momolabo7/moom/README.md

-# The MOMO (name pending) game engine

-This is my personal hobby project, which is a game engine written in C/C++.
-It is a 2D game engine with the following idea, directions and features:
+# MOMOREPO

+## What this?

+This is the monorepo of all my minimal C/C++ projects written from scratch with the help of as little libraries as possible.
+The code here contains:

+* Momo Library: my personal C/C++ library.
+* Eden: my personal C/C++ game engine.
+* Getuna: a screenshot tool.
+* LIT: a game about lighting.
-* Hot reloading of code
+* Advent of Code solutions.
-* Scalable resolution
-* Preprocessed assets for faster loading

-Features that I want:

-* Input recording + replay
-* Asset hot reloading
-* Animation asset
+* Assembly practice snippets